bzminer/bzminer/README.md

     }
   ],
   "device_types": {
-    // Mine on NVIDIA devices (CLI: --nvidia) "nvidia": true,
+    // Mine on NVIDIA devices.
+RIG-WIDE: false keeps them out of EVERY algorithm the rig mines; to keep them out of one algorithm of several, put "!nvidia" in that algorithm's pools[].devices (CLI: --nvidia, or --nvidia2 0 for algorithm 2 alone)
-    // Mine on AMD devices (CLI: --amd)
+    "nvidia": true,
-    "amd": true,
+    // Mine on AMD devices.
+Rig-wide, as above: "!amd" in pools[].devices is the per-algorithm form (CLI: --amd, or --amd2 0) "amd": true,
-    // Mine on Intel devices (CLI: --intel)
+    // Mine on Intel devices.
+Rig-wide, as above: "!intel" in pools[].devices is the per-algorithm form (CLI: --intel, or --intel2 0)
     "intel": true,
-    // Mine on the CPU (CLI: --cpu)
+    // Mine on the CPU.
+RIG-WIDE: false takes the CPU away from EVERY algorithm.
+A rig mining two algorithms that wants the CPU on only one of them leaves this true and puts "!cpu" in the OTHER algorithm's pools[].devices (CLI: --cpu, or --cpu2 0 for algorithm 2 alone)
     "cpu": true
   },
   "oc": {